laravel/docs/authorization.md

         // The user can't update the post...
     }

-<a name="intercepting-all-checks"></a>
+<a name="intercepting-gate-checks"></a>
-#### Intercepting All Checks
+#### Intercepting Gate Checks

 Sometimes, you may wish to grant all abilities to a specific user.
-For this situation, use the `before` method to define a callback that is run before all other authorization checks:
+You may use the `before` method to define a callback that is run before all other authorization checks:

     Gate::before(function ($user, $ability) {
         if ($user->isSuperAdmin()) {